Overview

 • The child inherited two copies of chromosome 15 from the mother and no chromosome 15 from the father.

-• There's some error or defect in paternal genes on chromosome 15.
+• There's some change in paternal genes on chromosome 15.

-In Prader-Willi syndrome, a defect on chromosome 15 disrupts the normal functions of a portion of the brain called the hypothalamus, which controls the release of hormones.
-A hypothalamus that isn't functioning properly can interfere with processes that result in problems with hunger, growth, sexual development, body temperature, mood and sleep.
+A missing or changed gene on chromosome 15 disrupts how a portion of the brain called the hypothalamus typically works.
+This part of the brain controls the release of hormones.
+A hypothalamus that isn't working properly can affect hunger, growth, sexual development, body temperature, mood and sleep.

 Complications